Home » Recipes » Fig and Rosemary Focaccia (Fig Bread Recipe)

 A loaf of fig bread with rosemary and sea salt

-Why Make This Fig Bread Recipe?
+Why Did I Create This Recipe?

 I’ve loved focaccia (Italian olive oil bread) ever since I first learned to make it during Intermediate Pâtisserie at Le Cordon Bleu London.
-In that class, we made a very basic rosemary and sea salt focaccia that remains a staple in my repertoire to this day—I’ve posted a black olive spin on that recipe here.
+In that class, we made a very basic rosemary and sea salt focaccia that remains a staple in my repertoire to this day.
+(I’ve posted a black olive spin on that recipe here.)
+Since then, I’ve also enjoyed experimenting with less traditional focaccia toppings, like grapes and capers, or apples and cheddar cheese.
+In this recipe, I’ve topped my loaf of olive oil bread with thinly sliced fresh figs, sprigs of fresh rosemary, and my favorite flaky sea salt.

 Slice of fig focaccia alongside sprigs of rosemary

 • Bread Flour – I prefer to use bread flour (or strong flour) for focaccia.
 The higher protein count increases gluten development, promoting better texture, structure, and rise.
 However, you can make this recipe with all purpose flour (plain flour) or a mix of bread flour and all purpose.
+You can also experiment with other flour blends.

 • Honey – I’ve replaced the sugar often found in bread recipes with a small amount of honey, for sweetness, softness, and to encourage caramelization.
 Any good-tasting honey (or hot honey!) will work.

 • Instant Yeast – I’ve used instant yeast because it’s faster, but feel free to substitute active dry yeast.
 Just remember to prove the yeast in warm water before mixing it with the other ingredients.
+And never allow yeast to come into direct contact with the salt in the dough, or the salt can kill your yeast and prevent the loaf from rising.

 Fig bread on a sheet of parchment with a dish of olive oil, rosemary sprigs, pastry brush, and pink tea towel